Skip to main content

 Erica has been associated with St Mark’s since 2006 when she worked in the admin team for a year while on her OE.
 This inspired her to become a teacher and following her year in New Zealand, she travelled back home to the UK to complete a PGCE.

 “Both of my children attend St Mark’s and have thrived here, moving through the Preschool and on into the Primary School.
 I feel so blessed to be part of this school community where kindness, curiosity and service are valued and encouraged.
-St Mark’s is and always has been, a special place”.
+St Mark’s is, and always has been, a special place for me”.

 Mrs Charmaine Ramos-Yee